-It’s a great way to keep up to date with what’s on offer at your local restaurants, where the Chengduers are eating and what the latest trends are.
-And sometimes, restaurants will even run competitions, while you’re dining, through WeChat.
+It’s a great way to keep up to date with what’s on offer in your local restaurants, where Chengduers are eating and what the latest trends are.
+And sometimes, restaurants will even run live competitions, while you’re dining, through WeChat.

-As well as checking out prices you can also make reservations and payments with the app.
-It’s often possible to make reservations for hotels and pay in cash at the front desk.
+As well as checking out prices, you can also make reservations and payments with the app.
+It’s often possible to make reservations for hotels and pay in cash at the front desk, which is useful if you don’t have a Chinese credit card.
 Each hotel will have its own rules for this.

 What was most useful for me, aside from being able to browse and book hotels on the go, was the fact that I could refer back to the booking.
 This was extremely helpful when I’m lost and needed to look up the address or to get my booking details at check in

 It’s worth noting, however, that China has different rules for what hotels can cater to foreigners and some places will only accept domestic travellers.
 Not all of the hotels state whether they accept foreigners, unfortunately, so it’s best to confirm before booking.